Network Devices

 Give cnspec access to your Arista EOS device

 To scan an Arista EOS device, cnspec connects through the Arista HTTPS API.
-You need to configure both the device and network access to allow cnspec to connect.
+You need to enable the API on the device.

-Then configure the device to allow cnspec to scan it.
+Then enable the management API.
 For NEW_SECRET, substitute a password of your choice:

 localhost> enable